slevithan/xregexp/README.md

 ## Performance

-XRegExp regexes compile to native `RegExp` regex objects, thus there is no performance difference between the two.
-There is a small extra cost the first time you compile a particular pattern and flags.
+XRegExp regexes compile to native `RegExp` objects, and therefore perform just as fast as native regular expressions.
+There is a small extra cost when compiling XRegExps, but even that is automatically cached so it's even faster the next time you compile the same pattern and flags.

 ## Usage examples